Zigelzi/SiteSurveyApp/README.md

 - [x] Update styling on all forms (submit button and fieldsets)
 - [ ] User permissions
 - [x] Set up db check so you can initialize the app the first time.
 Currently it crashes on imports if no DB exists
+- [ ] Make category creation more uniform (grey box vs fieldset)
+- [ ] Rething the redirections of different pages
+- [ ] Add back to menu button or cookiecrumbles
+- [ ] Redo navigation in mobile and desktop
+- [ ] Make secondary button for secondary actions like create organization type in create_organization route
+- [ ] Add flashed messages to:
+- [ ] Add button to Organization for adding new contact persons